SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 And so, I unnecessarily launched myself head first in to my first large scale computing problem; given two sets of ~196 million reads which mostly overlap, how can we efficiently find the intersection (and write it to disk)?
-Stay tuned and find out how long it took me to realise my mistake and the adventures that led me to the discover, next time on Samposium.
+Stay tuned and find out how long it took me to realise my mistake and the adventures that led me to the discovery, next time on Samposium.

 * * *